 *Click Here for the Professional Counselor application forms and additional materials.

 If you are coming from a state that has substantively equivalent requirements, you may be eligible for a reciprocal license.
 If you are applying for licensing by reciprocity, you will need to submit a copy of the rules and regulation for licensure in your municipality.
 If you are credentialed in another municipality, you will be expected to supply a license verification.
-You will fill out the top portion of the form and send it to your licensing body.

 You will need to renew your license every other year, on odd-numbered years.
 If you need to contact the board about renewal, you may email DSPSRenewal@wisconsin.gov.